- Real Estate

-The Australian Age Pension can be paid overseas permanently, with some estimates suggesting that more than 60,000 Australians are currently receiving their Age pension overseas.
-However, the rules in this area are both complicated and unclear in certain areas - particularly for current expatriates - and it is suggested you seek advice from both Centrelink and financial advisors regarding your entitlements.
+The Australian Age Pension can be paid overseas permanently, with some current estimates suggesting that more than 60,000 Australians are currently receiving their Age pension overseas.
+However, the rules in this area are both complicated and unclear in certain areas - particularly for current expatriates - and it is recommended that you seek advice from both Centrelink and financial advisors regarding your entitlements.
 Much depends upon the detail of your situation, and we have just tried to present a short summary below:

 1. Entitlement to an Australian age pension is dependent upon applicants meeting both income and asset tests - with pension entitlements progressively reducing if an applicant's assets or income exceed specific levels.
 Obviously, there are no issues about self-funded individuals or couples retiring overseas - just make sure to check out how your income is assessed in your new home.
 Happily, most Asian countries do not (yet) tax income generated outside the country.

 2. To qualify for an Age pension you must also have been an Australian resident for a total of 10 years, at least five of these in one continuous period.
 You must also be an Australian resident and in Australia on the day your claim is lodged, unless you are claiming under an International Social Security Agreement (see below).

 3. As mentioned, you need to be a resident of Australia at the time the first claim for the age pension is made.
-Note that if you have been an expatriate ("former resident") and have been living overseas, the restriction for former residents means that you need to remain in Australia for two years before you can leave and be paid overseas.
+Note that if you have been an expatriate ("former resident") and have been living overseas, the restriction means that you will need to remain in Australia for at least two years before you can leave and be paid overseas.
 In practice, many Australian expatriates return home at least two years prior to becoming eligible for an age pension - this ensures eligibility from a residency point of view and "should" mean the two-year restriction does not apply - although this needs to be confirmed.